Study in Canada

 Apply online at IRCC

 Submit your study permit application through the IRCC online portal.
-Pay the $150 CAD government fee.
+Pay the $150 CAD government fee (confirm current fee on IRCC).
 Biometrics may be required.

 - 4